 Users may not send mass unsolicited e-mail, which is email that is sent to recipients who have not "opted-in" to mailings from the user.
 Users who send mass mailings must maintain complete and accurate records of all consents and opt-ins and provide such records to Shock Hosting upon its request.
 If a user cannot provide positive and verifiable proof of such consents and opt-ins, we will consider the mass mailing to be unsolicited.
 Users are prohibited from operating mailing lists, listservs, or mailing services that do not target an audience that has voluntarily signed up for e-mail information using an "opt-in" process or that has made their e-mail addresses available to a user for distribution of information.
 Users who operate mailing lists must maintain complete and accurate records of all consents and "opt-in" elections and provide such records to Shock Hosting upon its request.
 If a user cannot provide positive and verifiable proof of such consents and "opt-in" elections, we will consider the list mailing to be unsolicited.
 Any user-maintained mailing list must also allow any party on the list to remove itself automatically and permanently.
 Other prohibited activities include, without limitation, the following:

-If, as a result of your actions, our mail servers or IP address ranges are placed on black hole lists or other mail filtering software systems, your server may be suspended and possibly terminated upon investigation.
+If, as a result of your actions, our domains and/or IP address ranges are placed on black hole lists or other mail filtering software systems, your server may be suspended and possibly terminated upon further investigation.

 The following uses are prohibited on our network.
-Particpating in these activities on any service will result in an account and/or service suspension without notice.
+Engaging in these activities on our services will result in an account and/or service suspension without notice.

 Some network ports may be blocked on our network, this is to ensure our services are not used maliciously and to protect machines from possible known vulnerabilites.
 Any port(s) may be added or removed to the list of blocks without prior notice.
 Please check our KB or create a support ticket if you require more information.